mckjack/Electric-Car-Sales/README.md

 3. Can we predict electric car sales over the next year based on the 2 datasets?
 4. Can we predict crude oil prices over the next year?

+We selected this topic due to rising gas prices and we wanted to study how it impacts consumer purchases for automobiles.
+Our hypothesis is that the gas prices do impact consumer choices.

 ## 4. Diagram of Data Pipeline (ETL, Database, and Machine Learning model)
 ![image](https://user-images.githubusercontent.com/100737452/179631920-3db32829-3576-46e6-b218-e2d0657f6d25.png)